Your area Not set — showing everywhere

 Not addressed

-She spoke against the potential closure of Sutton Central, arguing that the district is choosing an expensive capital project over a smaller repair bill.
-She also noted that the cost analysis ignores the impact on the receiving school's septic systems and emphasized the school's importance to the community.
+She spoke against the potential closure of Sutton Central, arguing that the district is replacing a smaller repair bill with a much larger capital project.
+She also noted that the cost analysis overlooks the impact of student absorption on receiving schools' septic systems.
 Key concern

-The Chair stated that questions/comments would be followed up on via email rather than being answered during the public comment session itself.
+The board did not respond to her comments during the public comment session; the Chair had previously stated that questions would be followed up on via email rather than answered during the session.

 Mag Francis